-It’s not just your imagination.
-If you feel as though you’ve been hearing the word “composable” more and more lately, you have.
-In fact, Google’s Ngram Viewer shows a dramatic increase of its use in recent years.
-There’s a good reason for this.
-When it comes to digital experience platforms (DXPs), more and more analysts and IT experts have been touting the benefits of a composable approach.
-But what exactly is a composable platform, why is it preferable to other, older options, and exactly how do you go about implementing it?
-These are some of the key questions this article will answer.
+When it comes to digital experiences, more and more analysts and IT experts have been touting the benefits of a composable approach.
+But what exactly is a composable platform, why does it trump other options, and how do you implement it?
+Read on for the answers.

 Why composable beats suites and monoliths

 Inertia can be a powerful force.
-People routinely hang on to limited or unsatisfactory solutions because that’s what they’re used to.
-Besides, change often means uncertainty, cost, and above all, disruption to the status quo.
-But if you delve into the data, you’ll find that a composable platform offers advantages that are tough to ignore.
+People routinely hang on to unsatisfactory solutions because they’re used to them.
+Besides, change often means uncertainty, cost, and, above all, disruption to the status quo.
+However, composable architectures offer distinct advantages:

-It’s more flexible.
-With suites or monoliths, you’re forced to conform to their capabilities and their structure.
-Either that, or you have to tack on a third-party extension or build the functionality yourself.
-With a composable architecture, you are able to construct a system that suits your specific needs without introducing unwelcome complexities or complications.
+Flexibility.
+With suites or monoliths, you must conform to their capabilities and structure.
+Otherwise, you must tack on third-party extensions or build features yourself.
+Composable architectures offer you the freedom to construct a system that suits your needs without complexities.

-It’s faster to market.
-If enough users keep demanding functionality that a suite didn’t initially provide, the vendor usually gets the message, and the requested features are included in the next update.
-But that takes time.
-Sometimes a great deal of time.
-Because a composable architecture consists of separate but well-orchestrated pieces, new ready-to-integrate components can reach the market much more quickly.
+Less reliance on someone else’s roadmap.
+If enough users demand functionality not available in a suite, the vendor usually gets the message and adds the requested features in the next update.
+That takes time, however.
+Because composable architectures comprise separate but well-orchestrated pieces, new and ready-to-integrate components become available much faster.

-It frees you from vendor lock-in.
-The convenience of a suite comes with an unwelcome side effect: vendor lock-in.
-With a composable platform, if you don’t get what you need from one vendor’s product fails to meet your needs, you’re free to look elsewhere.
-For example, if you find that your business needs have outgrown the features of your commerce component, you can swap it out and plug in another from a different vendor.
+No vendor lock-in.
+With a composable architecture, if a vendor’s product fails to meet your needs, you’re free to look elsewhere.
+For example, if your business has outgrown the features of your commerce component, by all means swap it out and plug in another from a different vendor.
 With a suite or monolith, you’re stuck, often for a long time.

-Why now is the right time for a composable architecture
+Why now is the right time for composable